ginstrom/paladin-novel/manuscript/chapter-09.md

 Pell cursed under his breath.
 "So we're caught between starvation and discovery.
 Perfect."

 Gond paced a tight circle, his boots wearing a path in the dirt.
 His hands clenched and unclenched at his sides as he weighed their choices, none of them good.
 They could ration more strictly, but hungry people made poor fighters.
 They could send small, stealthy foraging parties, but that would take too long to gather enough supplies.
-Or they could risk a major expedition to the abandoned farmsteads they'd passed two days south—closer to the smoke, closer to danger, but with the potential for significant food stores.
+Or they could risk a major expedition to the abandoned farmsteads two days south—closer to the smoke, closer to danger, but with the potential for significant food stores.

 He stopped abruptly, jaw set with decision.